Kruptein/planarally-docs/docs/tools/initiative.md

 The second to the right column shows a <font-awesome :icon="['fas', 'users']"/>-icon.
 Clicking the icon toggles individual/group initiative.

-When an entry is marked as *group initiative*, it cannot be deleted either by clicking the <font-awesome :icon="['fas', 'trash-alt']"/> symbol (see below) or removing the associated object.
+When an entry is marked as *group initiative*, it cannot be deleted (see below), neither by clicking the <font-awesome :icon="['fas', 'trash-alt']"/> symbol nor by removing the associated object.
 It will still highlight the associated token on mouseover; at this moment, there is no functionality to highlight multiple objects at once.

 ### Delete